British Model Megan Williams Flashes The Flesh In Latest Instagram Update

 The plunging neckline of her orangish-red swimsuit put her bare chest and cleavage on full display, while the high-cut design of the garment allowed her to flaunt her well-toned legs.

-To keep it glamorous, she applied a little makeup and tied her hair into a sleek bun, while she accessorized with a silver watch, a gold pendant and matching stud earrings.
+To keep it glamorous, she applied a little makeup and tied her hair into a sleek bun, while she accessorized with a silver watch, a gold pendant, and matching stud earrings.

 Megan posed while leaning against the railing of a wooden dock while a beautiful lake could be seen in the backdrop.
 In the caption, she informed her fans that the picture was captured in Iceland, where Megan was recently enjoying a romantic getaway with her boyfriend, Vince Dickson.